HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

 > Use only WOFF2 and forget about everything else.

 This will simplify your CSS and workflow massively and also prevents any accidental double or incorrect font downloads.
-WOFF2 is now<a hreflang="en" href="https://caniuse.com/woff2"> supported everywhere</a>.
-So, unless you need to support _really _ancient browsers, just use WOFF2.
+WOFF2 is now <a hreflang="en" href="https://caniuse.com/woff2">supported everywhere</a>.
+So, unless you need to support _really_ ancient browsers, just use WOFF2.
 If you can't, consider not serving any web fonts to those older browsers at all.
 This will not be a problem if you have a robust fallback strategy in place.
 Visitors on older browsers will simply see your fallback fonts.

 ### Hosting